niftools/blender_niftools_addon/docs/development/setup/sourcecode.rst

    git clone --recursive git@github.com:<username>/blender_nif_plugin.git cd blender_nif_plugin

-We use submodules to maintain dependancies.
+We use submodules to maintain external dependencies.
-They are external repositories which can be updated and maintained as standalone projects, but allows us to choose which version to use.
+This allows us to update to version of the dependency independently of the corresponding project's release cycle.

 Fetching the submodules::